Gravitoelectric dynamical tides at second post-Newtonian order: Computational algorithm

 where $\Gamma^\mu=\Gamma^{\mu}_{\rho\sigma}g^{\rho\sigma}$, $\Gamma^{\mu}_{\rho\sigma}$ is the Christoffel symbol, $R$ is the Ricci scalar, and $g$ is the metric determinant.
 We work with the gravitational constant in $(d+1)$ spacetime dimensions written as $G_d = (\sqrt{4 \pi \exp(\gamma_{\rm E})} \, R_0 )^{d-3} \, G_{N}$.
 We express $G_d$ in this particular form because later on we will employ the modified minimal subtraction scheme~\cite{Collins:1984xc}, and hence the appearance of the $4 \pi$, the Euler-Mascheroni constant $\gamma_{\rm E}$, and the (arbitrary) lenghtscale $R_0$.

-Since we are interested in the conservative dynamics of the system, we decompose the metric as $g_{\mu\nu}=\eta_{\mu\nu}+H_{\mu\nu}$, where $H_{\mu\nu}$ is the potential graviton.
+Since we are interested in the conservative dynamics of the system, we decompose the metric as $g_{\mu\nu}=\eta_{\mu\nu}+H_{\mu\nu}$, where $H_{\mu\nu}$ is the potential graviton is obtained after implementing the method of regions \cite{Beneke:1997zp} as done in Ref.~\cite{Goldberger:2004jt}.
 We then decompose the metric using the standard Kaluza-Klein parametrization where the 10 degrees of freedom of $H_{\mu\nu}$ are encoded in three fields: a scalar $\bm{\phi}$, a three-dimensional vector $\bm{A}$ and a three-dimensional symmetric rank two tensor $\bm{\sigma}$~\cite{Kol:2007bc,Kol:2007rx}.
 In this parametrization, we write the metric as

 We can now obtain the effective action for the binary by integrating out the gravitational degrees of freedom as follows,

 where the Einstein-Hilbert action is given by Eq.~\eqref{eq_action_EH} and the point-particle action is given by Eq.~\eqref{eq_action_pp}.
 To perform this integration, it is convenient to decompose the effective Lagrangian ${\cal L}_{\rm eff}$ as